-When a manufacturer achieves CE approval for a product, he declares and accepts liability that the product complies with all requirements needed to achieve CE marking, and he guarantees that the product can be legally sold in EU, EEA and EFTA countries as well as Turkey.
+When a manufacturer achieves CE approval for a product, he declares and accepts liability that the product complies with all requirements needed to achieve CE marking.
+Moreover, he guarantees that the product can be legally sold in EU, EEA and EFTA countries as well as Turkey.

-This also applies to products which have been produced in third-party countries and which are sold in EEA or Turkey.
+This also applies to products, which have been produced in third-party countries and are sold in EEA or Turkey.

 Does the production facility comply with CE marking?

-CE marking a facility can be a complex exercise, because the work can include older machines, which does not have a conformity declaration or the end user of the facility can have had a desire to integrate their own machine control system.
+CE marking a facility can be a complex exercise.
+The work can include older machines, which does not have a conformity declaration.
+Also, the end user of the facility can have had a desire to integrate their own machine control system.
 Oftentimes individual machines have been sourced, which do not fulfill a function on their own.

 Requirements for CE approval